What Should I Do if I'm Sued Over Credit Card Debt?

 • Set up a payment plan

-When to Ask an Attorney for Help
+When To Ask an Attorney for Help

 Attorney's fees and court costs can seem intimidating when you already have debt.
-Keep in mind an attorney can submit a counterclaim or work for an automatic stay, which will get you some time to seek debt relief.
+However, a bankruptcy lawyer or credit and debt attorney can submit a counterclaim to a lawsuit against you or file a bankruptcy petition with its automatic stay, giving you some time to seek debt relief.
+You'll likely have a better outcome with a professional watching out for your best interests.

 Was this helpful?